Cheesyburrito30/gulp_tutorial/Tasks/private/README.md

 ```

 # Putting Everything Together
-Let's take our building blocks and create a gulp task that compiles scss files,
+Let's take our building blocks and create a private Gulp task that compiles scss files,
-minifies them, and creates a new style.min.css file with them.
+minifies them, and creates a new style.min.css file.

 ## Building the base
 First, we have to start with the base.
 For this task we're going to create a